College Application Process

 If any of your applications require a counselor recommendation or comments you MUST complete a Student Profile Form.
 Forms can be picked up in the counseling office or downloaded below.
 Counselors prefer that you type your responses.
 Some counselors will require a personal interview - check with your counselor.
 "Brag" about yourself - this helps your counselor write a good, complete recommendation.
 Allow time - don't expect your counselor to write a recommendation overnight!

-Each counselor, except for Mr. Gildemeister, uses the same form.
+Each counselor usses the same form.
 You can download the form by clicking on the link below.
-We ask that you please type your answers in to the word document.
+We ask that you please type your answers.
 When you have it completed, you can either email it to your counselor or print it and bring it to the counseling office.
 Your parents will also need to complete the Parent Questionnaire.

 Not all colleges require letters of recommendation.
 Check the school’s website or call the admissions office for information regarding the need for letters of recommendation.
-If you will require letters of recommendation from teachers or other adults, you should complete the yellow Teacher Letter of Recommendation Request Form which is available in the College and Career Center and each floor office.
+If you will require letters of recommendation from a teacher please use the link below to access the teacher rec form.
 You should not ask more than 2 teachers.
 These letters are confidential.

 Note that teachers should be allowed at least 3 weeks to write your letter.
 If a deadline may be a problem, point out the date on the request form to the teachers and make sure they will be able to complete the letter at least 10 school days prior to the application deadline.
 The teacher letter of recommendation must be in Naviance before the counseling office will accept your blue Transcript Request Form.